Continuous-variable QKD over 50km commercial fiber

-For the system overhead part, we can swap the order of parameter estimation and information reconciliation to have an almost doubling of the final key rates~\cite{Leverrier_PhysRevLett_2015}.
-According to Eq.~\eqref{eq1}, the ratio of the data which is used to extract the secret keys to total data has an important impact on the secret key rate.
+For the system overhead part, we can swap the order of parameter estimation and information reconciliation to have an almost doubling of the final key rates~\cite{Lupo_PRL_2018, Xiangyu_Arxiv_2018}.
+According to Eq.1, the ratio of the data which is used to extract the secret keys has an important impact on the secret key rate.
 In the previous CV-QKD system, there are only $n$ variables used to extract the keys.
 The other $m = N - n$ variables are used to estimate the quantum channel parameters.
 Taking into account the influence of the finite-size regime, the ratio of $m$ to $N$ is great for long distance CV-QKD systems.
 Generally, half of the data is used for parameter estimation, which will reduce the secret key rate by $50\%$.
 In our system, we swap the order of parameter estimation and information reconciliation.
 We use all the data to extract the keys, if Alice and Bob successfully correct the errors between them, Alice can recover Bob's raw keys.
 If the decoding fails, Bob discloses his raw keys.
-Then Alice can estimate the quantum channel parameters with all the data, which will improve the accuracy of parameter estimation.
+Therefore, no matter the decoding step successes or not, Alice can use the whole raw keys for parameter estimation.
+But still the failure is unlikely to happen.
 At the same time, since we use all of the raw keys to distill the secret keys, the secret key rate can be improved.